All Episodes

 I mean, you can't make this stuff up.

-It just it's it's so painful.
+It just, it's so painful.

-You know, what did the great Thomas Paine say government in its best case but a necessary evil, it's worst case an intolerable one.
+Government in its best case, but a necessary evil, its worst case, an intolerable one.

-Anyway, Fauci is now uh on Fox this morning saying he expects the U.S. will begin to turn the corner on the coronavirus pandemic sometime next week.
+Anyway, Fauci is now on Fox this morning saying he expects the U.S. will begin to turn the corner on the coronavirus pandemic sometime next week.

-And he said, but after this week, he added the U.S. should see the beginning of a turnaround.
+And he said, but after this week, he added, the U.S. should see the beginning of a turnaround.

 That's what we have seen in other countries.